gee-git-hub/CRM-Sales-Opportunities-Project/4. Report Creation/README.md

 Each page of the report is designed to provide actionable insights into different aspects of the sales pipeline.
 All pages can be filtered by quarter, allowing for a more granular analysis of trends and performance over time.

-**Link to the Interactive Power BI Report:** [**Report**](https://app.powerbi.com/view?r=eyJrIjoiNGJlYTc2MTYtYzJiNy00ZmY2LWIyMzktN2Y0N2NiZGUwY2IyIiwidCI6IjAxMjJmNmU1LTFkMDAtNDU4Zi1hMjNlLWI4YTk4YmJhMDczZCIsImMiOjl9)
+**Link to the Interactive Power BI Report:** [**Report**](https://app.powerbi.com/view?r=eyJrIjoiMGY4OWIxZjctODI3YS00NjEyLWJkYzItMjM3MWRkNzU0MDUxIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)

 *Disclaimer: The units displayed in this report may vary depending on the regional settings of your browser.
-This report was designed with the EN-US region in mind.
+This report was designed with the EN-UK region in mind.
 Please adjust your regional settings if necessary to match the units used in this report.*

 Below is a summary of the key elements on each page and their relevance: